WHAT TO DO IN DRESDEN IN 1-4 DAYS

 House of the Church of Dresden (Dreikönigskirche)

-Great news for history and architecture lovers!
 The church that was devastated in World War II has been reconstructed and is now open for visits.
 You can explore the stunning church and even head up to the tower to take in the breathtaking panoramic views, including the famous Canaletto View.

-- The entrance fee is about 5€ for the tower.
+• The entrance fee is about 5€ for the tower.

-- The church is free to visit.
+• The church is free to visit.

 Hauptstrasse

-Looking to add some charm to your day in the city?
 After exploring the beautiful church, make sure to wander back towards the Hauptstrasse.
 This stunning pedestrian street is filled with lush greenery, gorgeous patrician homes, mouth-watering restaurants, and unique shopping opportunities.

 Don’t forget to peek into the charming inner courtyards, which house even more fantastic eateries and boutiques.
-The Hauptstrasse is the perfect place for a leisurely stroll and to soak up the beauty of the city.

-Golden Horseman (Goldener Reiter)
+Golden Horseman (Goldener Reiter

 Be transported back in time to the days of baroque buildings and incredible art collections by taking a stroll down the picturesque alley leading to the New Town market.
-The stunning monument of Augustus the Strong has stood proud in this spot since 1736, a testament to the man who helped shape Dresden’s history and earned it the nickname “Florence on the Elbe.”
+The monument of Augustus the Strong has stood proud in this spot since 1736, a testament to the man who helped shape Dresden’s history and earned it the nickname “Florence on the Elbe.”

 His legacy lives on today, and learning about his incredible contributions is a must for anyone interested in exploring the rich history of this fascinating city.